I write about toxins in our food and air but what about social media?

 My daughter has been teaching herself to play the guitar with www.yousician.com.

-If you prefer to take lessons from a someone in person, call the music depart of your local college or church to see if they can refer someone to you.
+If you prefer to take lessons from someone in person, call the music depart of your local college or church to see if they can refer someone to you.

 22. Start A 30 Day Challenge

-Find a 30 Day Arm Challange here or try doing HIIT with my husband for 30 days here.
+Find a 30-Day Arm Challange here or try doing HIIT with my husband for 30 days here.

 It’s Time To Make Some Changes